Ayushman-500/Secrets/README.md

 Implemented authentication using encryption and then leveled it up using hashing and multiple salting rounds via bcrypt package.   <br />
 Used passport.js to add cookies and sessions.
 Implemented third party authentication (Google OAuth 2.0) to make the website more trustworthy and ease up sign in/up process.<br />

-Currently facing some issues while deploying, but this is how it looks like when run on local server.<br />
+Currently facing some issues while deploying, but this is how it looks like when run on localhost.<br />

 ![Demo](https://github.com/Ayushman-500/Ayushman-500/blob/master/Secrets-Website.gif)